rodkristianrebarbas/hilowcardgameapp/README.md

-My first attempt in making HI/LOW Card Game application using Flutter
+//My first attempt in making HI/LOW Card Game application using Flutter

-I create web and mobile versions of it using Layout Builder
+//I create web and mobile versions of it using Layout Builder and Orientation Builder

-For mobile version, I used Pixel 2 API 25 emulator to execute the app and debugging it
+//For mobile version, I used Pixel 2 API 25 emulator to execute the app and debugging it

+//It has four orientation...we have mobile landscape/portrait and web portrait/landscape

+//Resizing the web browser causes the game to automatically reset

+//Turning the phone in landscape/portrait causes the game to reset too

 Feel free to download the source code and study it....enjoy:)